 F-1 students must complete a Travel Permission Form before traveling outside of the US.
 The Travel Permission Form must be filled out online before submitting it to email@example.com

-If your Form I-20 needs to be signed on page two or reissued due to the updated information you provided on the Travel Permission for OPT, please allow 48 hours for the OISS to process your request.
+If your Form I-20 needs to be signed on page two or reissued due to the updated information you provided on the Travel Permission for OPT, please allow 5 business days for the OISS to process your request.
 Students who are not on the Malibu campus, or who have an urgent need to travel, should make an appointment for same-day processing.

 F-1 students must present the following documents at the port of entry to re-enter the US: